SESYNC-ci/syllabi/docs/_posts/2018-01-16-bsos-faculty.md

 A SESYNC Data Skills Workshop provides researchers from the socio-environmental synthesis community with hands-on training in open source tools for collaborative coding, data management, analysis, visualization, and dissemination.
-The goal of this one-day workshop is to introduce novice and intermediate scientific coders to concepts, skills and approaches for data-driven research.
+The goal of this two-day workshop is to introduce novice and intermediate scientific coders to concepts, skills and approaches for data-driven research.